Caren Turner

-Caren Zeldie Turner (born 1957) is a former United States Democratic lobbyist and formerly served as one of several unpaid commissioners for the Port Authority of New York and New Jersey.
-She resigned from her position in 2018 after a video showed her berating and attempting to influence police officers at a traffic stop and announcing she was a "friend of the mayor."
+Caren Zeldie Turner (born 1957) is an American lawyer and lobbyist.
+She formerly served as commissioner for the Port Authority of New York and New Jersey.
+Her involvement in a 2018 traffic stop in Tenafly, New Jersey went viral on YouTube.

 Early life and education

-Turner was born in 1957 to Bernard and Joyce Turner.
-Her father was an attorney who served on the Board of Education in Cresskill, New Jersey, and she has one sibling, a brother, Stuart Turner.
-Turner is from New Jersey and received her juris doctor from Georgetown Law, where she served as an editor of the school's Law and Policy in International Business law journal.
-She received a bachelor's degree from Brandeis University where she majored in both political science and Spanish.
+Originally from New Jersey, Caren Turner was born in 1957 to Bernard and Joyce Turner.
+Her father was an attorney who served on the Board of Education in Cresskill, New Jersey, and her mother was an editor at Prentice Hall.

+Turner received a bachelor's degree cum laude from Brandeis University where she majored in both political science and Spanish and a juris doctor from Georgetown Law, where she served as an editor of the school's Law and Policy in International Business law journal.
 She also received an executive MBA from Rutgers University.
-Turner has sat on the Georgetown Law Alumni Board.

 Career

-The former commissioner is also a political consultant and the founder and CEO of Turner Government & Public Affairs, a government affairs firm.
+Turner is a political consultant and the founder and CEO of Turner Government & Public Affairs, a government affairs firm.
 As a political consultant she has worked for companies that manufacture parts for Lockheed Martin fighter jets.
 She was an attorney with Potomac Law Group and a former adjunct professor at George Washington University’s Graduate School of Political Management.